JdeRobot/bt-studio/docs/_pages/documentation.md

 {% include gallery id="framebteditordark" caption="Image with explanation" %}
 {% include gallery id="framebteditorlight" caption="Image with explanation" %}

-## Create a new project

-1. Click on the switch icon at the top right of the screen
-2. Click on the create "Create New Project" button at the bottom of the project manager popup
-3. Write the name in the input field
-4. Press the "Create Project" button

 ## Edit node

 Only available for port values and actions

 Two options:

-- Double click on the node
+* Double click on the node
-- Select the node, then click on the edit button
+* Select the node, then click on the edit button

 ## Delete node

 Two options:

-- Select the node, then press Backspace or Delete keys
+* Select the node, then press Backspace or Delete keys
-- Select the node, then click on the delete button
+* Select the node, then click on the delete button

 ## Add input/output to node